 JMRI: LogixNG Browser

-The browser provides a text report of the contents of a LogixNG table entry or
+The browser provides a text report of the contents of an entry in the LogixNG, Module,

 as a text file.
 This is useful for sharing a configuration or getting support.